surniaulula/wpsso-faq/readme.txt

 Requires PHP: 5.5
 Requires At Least: 3.9
 Tested Up To: 5.3
-Stable Tag: 1.1.0
+Stable Tag: 2.0.0

-Manage FAQ categories with Question and Answer pages.
+Manage FAQ categories with Question and Answer pages, with shortcodes to include FAQs in your content.

 == Description ==

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso-faq/assets/icon-256x256.png"></p>

 Adds a FAQs admin menu item (like Posts and Pages) to manage Question and Answer pages along with FAQ categories.

+Offers a `[faq]` and `[question]` shortcode to include a list of FAQs by category, or individual Questions and Answers in your post/page content.

 Note that this add-on manages Question and Answer pages along with FAQ categories -- it does not create meta tags or Schema markup in webpages.
 If you need <strong>Schema FAQPage</strong> markup FAQ category archive webpages, you will need the [WPSSO Schema JSON-LD Markup (Premium) add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) to create that markup.